The Road to Utopia

 - Power, when concentrated and wielded by individuals (either on their own or in groups), corrupts.
 This is a well-worn truism, but worth restating.

-- Power is most effective when exercised in a system with explicit rules (like government).
-It is less effective when exercised in a system with implicit rules (like culture).
+- Power is most effective—and most conspicuous—when exercised in a system with explicit rules (like government) or at the physical level (violence).
+There is a reason the two are so closely linked.
+Power is less effective when exercised in a system with nebulous, implicit rules (like culture).

 “The inferno of the living is not something that will be; if there is one, it is what is already here, the inferno where we live every day, that we form by being together.
 There are two ways to escape suffering it.
 The first is easy for many; accept the inferno and become such a part of it that you can no longer see it.
 The second is risky and demands constant vigilance and apprehension: seek and learn to recognize who and what, in the midst of the inferno, are not inferno, then make them endure, give them space.” —Italo Calvino